MorganKryze/ConsoleAppVisuals/README.md

 #### Work with interactive elements

-The process is similar to the static elements.
+The process is similar to the passive elements.
 The difference is that you can get a response from your interaction with these elements.
 Let's create a `Prompt` element:

 ```csharp
 Prompt examplePrompt = new Prompt("What is your name?");